 Qi Yang, PhD

-Professor and Program Coordinator (Masters)
+Professor and Masters of Science Program Coordinator (Computer Science)

 Dr. Yang's research focus has been algorithms, data mining, distributed computing, and fuzzy database.

 Songqing (Joshua) Yue, PhD